Fun Graduation Party Food Every Graduate Will Love

 One of the most important parts of a party is the food.
-Our Sail Away Graduation party didn’t start until 7:00 p.m. so we didn’t do dinner but instead did snacks and sweets.
+And graduation party food is not exception.
+Our Sail Away Graduation party didn’t start until 7:00 p.m. so we didn’t need a full dinner, but instead opted for graduation party snacks and sweets.

-I’ve already shared you with the fun Italian Soda Bar we put together.
+I’ve already shared the fun Italian Soda Bar we put together.
+It is perfect for any party, but is a great addition to any graduation party food menu.
 We also found little bottles of water at Trader Joe’s which we also had available.
 They were just the right size.
 I find with the bigger bottles I usually find most of them still half full after the party is over.

-We also had my personal favorite - Perfect Lemon Cupcakes.
-We gave them a nautical flair too with some little stars and pennants on toothpicks that I picked up in the cake decorating department of Joann Fabrics.
+We also had my personal favorite, Perfect Lemon Cupcakes.
+To give the cupcakes a nautical flair we added some little stars and pennants on toothpicks that I picked up in the cake decorating department of Joann Fabrics.

 I think the most popular cupcakes was the Snickerdoodle.